DavidTausend/pokemon-memory-cards-game/README.md

 - Aim to keep users engaged and encourage repeated plays.
 - Leverage Pokemon themes to appeal to a broad audience and enhance brand recognition.
 - Ensure the game is accessible to users of varying abilities.
-- Use user feedback for game enhancement.
 - Ensure seamless performance across various devices.
-- Utilize the game for brand promotion and marketing.

 ## Design